Could his little girl be the messenger of God's love?

 He glanced at the clock above the oven and realized Molly Sue was behind schedule that morning.
 Usually she sat on a bar stool across from where he worked at the kitchen island and recounted her dreams from the night before with vivid detail.
 It wasn’t like her to sleep in, especially considering how much she loved their special Sunday morning ritual.
 Could she be coming down with something?

-It was December, which meant peak cold season round these parts.
-Poor kid never got a snow day because she lived in Texas and never got a sick day due to being homeschooled.
-Maybe he could set her up with some movies and books in bed tomorrow, call her tutor off, give the girl a break.
+It was December, which meant peak cold season around these parts.
+Poor kid never got a snow day because she lived in Texas and never got a sick day because she was homeschooled.
+Maybe he could set her up with some movies and books in bed tomorrow, call off her tutor, give the girl a break.

-Lord know she needed one.
+Lord knew she needed one.
 Heck, so did he.

 He finished making their pancakes, and the second one thankfully came out better than the first.
 That would be for Molly.
 He cut some strawberries, added some whipped cream, and prepared a breakfast tray to serve to Molly in bed.
 If she was feeling up to it, he’d go back down and grab his plate to join her.
 If not, he’d let her sleep and start work early for the day.

-“Hi, Daddy!” she beamed at him standing amidst an alarming pile of rumpled, discarded clothes.
+“Hi, Daddy!”
+She beamed at him, standing amid an alarming pile of rumpled, discarded clothes.
 She wore a sparkly tutu that he seemed to recall belonging to a Halloween costume from the year before, striped knee socks, and pretty much every piece of jewelry she owned, including a sapphire pendant her mother had left for her—a sapphire pendant Molly Sue was not supposed to wear without permission.